gridgentoo/GentooHadoop/README.md

 ~~~
 emerge dev-db/apache-hive-bin
 ~~~
-**Verifications**
+This package will create the Unix user `hive:hadoop` **Verifications**
 * From your standard Unix user, run the command `hive` then enter following HQL lines
 ~~~